-There are many myths that aspiring or established professionals can fall into believing when crafting the perfect resume.
+There are many myths that both aspiring and established professionals can fall into believing when crafting the perfect resume.
 In order to stand out amongst competitors, some individuals often find it attractive to design a resume that focuses more effort on aesthetic than content; this may take the form of utilizing graphics, colors, and images.
 These strategies, however, may actually hinder your chances of landing your ideal position.

 Though an individual may find a color scheme or image attractive, the hiring manager that views the resume will not.
 It may sound trivial, but using a certain color or image may create bias toward the resume, as you risk using a color that some may dislike, or a pattern that is not pleasing to certain readers.
 Colors or patterns may also inadvertently convey a lack of professionalism, which may cost you the position.
 Managers view the resume and its design as an indication of your professionalism and how you’ll represent the company.